hhskt/Awata_Weak/README.md

 ![Awata Weak](image.png)

-A free virtual singer with a youthful feminine voice, compatible with multiple vocal engines and adaptable to any software.

-Awata Weak is a robot created to serve the user, primarily through singing.
-It has no will, desires, or ambitions of its own.
+Awata Weak is a robot created in the image of a young girl.
+She is a virtual singer with a soft and feminine voice.

 ## General Information
 - Gender: Female